-Donna Barnett was elected MLA for Cariboo-Chilcotin in 2009 and re-elected in 2017.
+Donna Barnett was elected MLA for Cariboo-Chilcotin in 2009 and re-elected in 2013 and 2017.
 Donna currently serves as Opposition Critic for Rural Development.
 She also sits on the Select Standing Committee for Aboriginal Affairs.

 Donna has served as Minister of State for Rural Economic Development, Parliamentary Secretary to the Minister of Forests, Lands and Natural Resource Operations for Rural Development, and Parliamentary Secretary to the Minister of Community, Tourism, Sport and Cultural Development for Rural Communities and Development.
 She has been a member of the Select Standing Committees on Aboriginal Affairs, Health, Children and Youth, and Parliamentary Reform, Ethical Conduct, Standing Orders and Private Bills.
 She was also a member of the Environment and Land Use Committee.

 A self-employed business owner and realtor, Donna served as mayor of the District of 100 Mile House from 1986 to 1990 and again from 1996 to 2008.